cyberark/conjur-api-java/README.md

 3. Run `mvn install` to install packages and their dependencies locally.

-_NOTE:_ that we ran mvn package without running the integration tests, since these require access to a Conjur instance.
-You can run the integration tests with mvn package once you finished with the configuration.

 If generating a JAR is preferred, you can build the library locally and add the dependency to the project manually by following the setup steps below:

 1. Clone the Conjur Java API repo locally: `git clone {repo}`
 2. `cd conjur-api-java`
 3. Run `mvn package -DskipTests` to generate a JAR file.
 These files should be in the `target` directory of the repo

+    _NOTE:_ we ran `mvn package` without running the integration tests, since these require access to a Conjur instance.
+You can run the integration tests with mvn package once you finished with the configuration.
+For more information on how to run the tests, take a look at our [Contributing](https://github.com/cyberark/conjur-api-java/blob/master/CONTRIBUTING.md) guide.

-4. Follow the steps outlined [here](https://docs.oracle.com/cd/E13224_01/wlw/docs100/guide/ideuserguide/conJARLibraryDependencies.html) for information on how add JAR files into the new Java app's project files
+4. Follow the steps outlined [here](https://docs.oracle.com/cd/E13224_01/wlw/docs100/guide/ideuserguide/conJARLibraryDependencies.html) for information on how add JAR files into the new app's project files

 ## Configuration
-Once the setup steps have been successfully run, we will now define the environment variables needed to make the connection between the new Java application and Conjur.
+Once the setup steps have been successfully run, we will now define the environment variables needed to make the connection between the new app and Conjur.
 The best way to do so is by setting environment variables.
-In Conjur (both OSS and Enterprise), environment variables are mapped to configuration variables by prepending `CONJUR_` to the all-caps name of the configuration variable.
+In Conjur (both OSS and DAP), environment variables are mapped to configuration variables by prepending `CONJUR_` to the all-caps name of the configuration variable.
 For example, `appliance_url` is `CONJUR_APPLIANCE_URL`, `account` is `CONJUR_ACCOUNT` etc.

-_NOTE:_ For ways to set credentials (for CONJUR_AUTHN_LOGIN and CONJUR_AUTHN_API_KEY environment variables ONLY) in the Java app instead of environment variables, see the [Authorization Examples](#authorization-examples) section below.
+_NOTE:_ For ways to set credentials (for `CONJUR_AUTHN_LOGIN` and `CONJUR_AUTHN_API_KEY` environment variables ONLY) in the app instead of environment variables, see the [Authorization Examples](#authorization-examples) section below.

-The following environment variables need to be included in the apps runtime environment in order use the Conjur API: CONJUR_ACCOUNT, CONJUR_AUTHN_LOGIN, CONJUR_AUTHN_API_KEY & CONJUR_APPLIANCE_URL.
+The following environment variables need to be included in the apps runtime environment in order use the Conjur API:
+- `CONJUR_ACCOUNT`
+- `CONJUR_AUTHN_LOGIN`
+- `CONJUR_AUTHN_API_KEY`
+- `CONJUR_APPLIANCE_URL`

-CONJUR_ACCOUNT - account specified during Conjur setup CONJUR_APPLIANCE_URL - Conjur HTTPS endpoint (OSS/Appliance)
+CONJUR_ACCOUNT - account specified during Conjur setup CONJUR_APPLIANCE_URL - Conjur HTTPS endpoint (OSS/DAP)
 CONJUR_AUTHN_LOGIN - user/host identity
 CONJUR_AUTHN_API_KEY - user/host API key